-Your hosts,Sandy & Gary settled here nine years ago having "escaped" from the Thames Valley.Gary's career B.C. (that's "Before Cornwall") was as a licensed engineer having learnt his trade in the RAF
+Your hosts,Sandy & Gary settled here fourteen years ago having "escaped" from the Thames Valley.Gary's career B.C. (that's "Before Cornwall") was as a licensed engineer having learnt his trade in the RAF

 |In October we produce cider and apple juice.We light another bonfire at our Guy Fawkes gathering then December brings our Christmas Lights competition and a workshop to produce 150 wreaths from our garden foliage to raise money for charity.
 We round the year off with the Tosca ceremonies at the New Year Celebrations where awards are given for dramatic accidents and achievements during the year to just about every house|